 While you’re waiting, use this time to prepare your mold.

-- 2 teaspoons dried herbs like chamomile, peppermint, or dried flower petals
+- 2 teaspoons dried herbs (some nice additions are chamomile, peppermint, rose petals, calendula, sage)

-Or, just leave the soap naked.
-Years ago when I used to sell, my no-fragrance no-additives “Bare Baby” soap was a best-seller!
+You can just leave the soap naked, too!
+Years ago when I used to sell my soap, my no-fragrance no-additives “Bare Baby” soap was a best-seller!
 So don’t discount plain soap.
 When it’s handmade, it’s lovely.

 The soap will be slightly sticky, that’s OK.
 It will harden as it cures.

 After a 30 day cure, your soap is ready to use.
-Enjoy your handcrafted creation!
+Enjoy your handcrafted soap!